mbraverm/mbraverm.github.io/content/research/recent-projects.md

 **Theorem [[BRWY'13](https://eccc.hpi-web.de/report/2012/143/),[BW'14](https://eccc.weizmann.ac.il/report/2014/047/)]:** If $I$ bits of information are required to compute a single copy of a function $f(x,y)$ under an input distribution $\mu$, then any communication protocol that attempts to solve $k$ copies of $f$ with input distributed according to $\mu^k$ using $o(k\cdot I)$ bits of communication will fail except with an exponentially small probabiliy $2^{-\Omega(k)}$.

-At the heart of the proof of the direct product theorem is applying
+At the heart of the proof of the direct product theorem is applying information-theoretic formalism which treats the "success event" as just another piece of information.
+Formalism such as the chain rule allows to make statements of the form "succeeding on the first copy does not reveal too much about inputs to the second copy" formal.

+Previously, such reasoning has been used successfully to prove the parallel repetition theorem for two-prover games.
+Two-prover games warrant a separate discussion, but it should be mentioned that formalism from the direct product theorem from communication complexity can be lifted to re-prove the parallel repetition theorem, and give the only known proof of the parallel repetition theorem in the low-success-probability regime [[BG'15](https://eccc.weizmann.ac.il/report/2014/095/)].

 #### The two-bit AND function and Disjointness